• How to find the latest info on the TRAIL CONDITIONS?

 Can I purchase any FNS MERCHANDISE?

-Yes, the Fernie Nordic Society has several items for sale: round patches with FNS logo $10, toques with pompon $20.
+Yes, currently the Fernie Nordic Society has this item for sale: blue neckies/neck warmer for $15.
 Contact us through this website for more details.

 Do you have any SOCIAL EVENTS planned?